oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Gubbins (Genealogies Unbiased By recomBinations In Nucleotide Sequences) is an algorithm that iteratively identifies loci containing elevated densities of base substitutions while concurrently constructing a phylogeny based on the putative point mutations outside of these regions.
-Simulations demonstrate the algorithm generates highly accurate reconstructions under realistic models of short-term bacterial evolution, and can be run in only a few hours on alignments of hundreds of bacterial genome sequences.
+Gubbins (Genealogies Unbiased By recomBinations In Nucleotide Sequences)is an algorithm that iteratively identifies loci containing elevated densities of basesubstitutions while concurrently constructing a phylogeny based on the putative point mutationsoutside of these regions.
+Simulations demonstrate the algorithm generates highly accuratereconstructions under realistic models of short-term bacterial evolution, and can be runin only a few hours on alignments of hundreds of bacterial genome sequences.

-**URL**
+**More Information**

 https://sanger-pathogens.github.io/gubbins